Last Updated on 08/25/23 by quiltripping

 There were also a lot of public outdoor deck spaces all around the ship.
 As a result, even with 2100 people on board there was plenty of space for everyone that wanted to have a spot at a railing for views or photos.

 I also loved the traditional wide promenade deck.
-It was wide enough to hold a lounge chair and still have plenty of room for walking or jogging around the deck.
+It was wide enough to hold a lounge chair and still had plenty of room for walking or jogging around the deck.
 And since it was covered, it was a good spot to see the scenery during rainy/snowy periods.

 As with every cruise, I always appreciate being waited on and all of the Princess personnel did a fantastic job with that.
 From my room steward to the waiters and waitresses to the attendants on deck, service was always given with a smile.
 It was no surprise that the Sapphire Princess was voted to have the friendliest crew in the fleet.